 Figure 3.
 Structure of 1-Ag (see Table 1 for selected structural data).

-It is worth mentioning that the structure determination of 1 by gas electron diffraction was also attempted, but unfortunately no suitable conditions to record consistent diffraction patterns could be found despite numerous attempts.
+It is worth mentioning that the structure determination of 1 by gas electron diffraction was also attempted, but unfortunately, despite numerous attempts, no suitable conditions could be found to record consistent diffraction patterns.

 Electronic Structure.
 Previously, an analogy in the reactivity of 1 and P4 had been noticed, which may be attributed to the isolobal analogy.
 In this concept, the frontier orbitals of two molecules are compared with respect to their energies, shape, occupation, and symmetry.[17]

 DFT calculations on the TPSS-D3BJ/def2-TZVP level of theory have shown that both the occupied orbitals and the LUMO orbitals are similar in energy and shape (Figure 4).
 As expected, the degeneracy of t- and e-orbitals in P4 is not preserved in 1.
-The HOMO (−5.3 eV) of 1 has mainly P−C bond character, whereas the HOMO-1 (−5.7 eV) has large contributions of the P−P and C−C bonds (For a comparison of all occupied orbitals see the SI.).
+The HOMO (−5.3 eV) of 1 has mainly P−C bond character, whereas the HOMO-1 (−5.7 eV) has large contributions of the P−P and C−C bonds (for a comparison of all occupied orbitals see the SI).